emilymdubois/example-typescript/README.md

 # example-typescript

-An example TypeScript implementation using Webpack.
+An example TypeScript implementation using React and Webpack.

 ## Install